The Most Dramatic Wild Card Weekend in NFL History: Records Fall as Chaos Reigns

 Philadelphia’s final drive featured one of the weekend’s most controversial moments.
 Trailing by four with 1:47 remaining, Jalen Hurts threw what appeared to be a touchdown pass to A.J.
 Brown, only for the officials to rule that Brown had stepped out of bounds before making the catch.
 The replay was inconclusive, but the call stood, and the Eagles were forced to settle for a field goal that cut the lead to one point with 41 seconds remaining.
 San Francisco recovered the onside kick and knelt out the clock, ending Philadelphia’s season and their hopes of becoming just the tenth franchise in NFL history to win consecutive Super Bowls.

-The chaos of Wild Card Weekend has produced a Divisional Round bracket that promises even more drama.
+The chaos of Wild Card Weekend has produced a Divisional Round bracket loaded with compelling matchups.
 In the NFC, the top-seeded Seahawks will host the 49ers in a rematch of their Week 18 showdown that decided the division title.
 The Bears will host the Rams, with Chicago’s confidence soaring after their historic comeback and Los Angeles riding the adrenaline of Stafford’s late-game heroics.
-Both games feature teams that know how to win close contests, suggesting that another weekend of tight finishes may be inevitable.
+Both games feature teams that demonstrated an ability to win close contests throughout Wild Card Weekend.

 NFL playoff bracket showing Divisional Round matchups